-I have received a copy of the course syllabus.
-I have reviewed the syllabus thoroughly, and understand the course format, attendance and tardy policies, and examination system.
-I further understand my responsibilities and rights, as explained by the instructor and listed also in the syllabus, and agree to all course requirements as stated in the syllabus.
+I have received a copy of the course syllabus for RSPT 2314-200.
+I have reviewed the syllabus, and understand the course format, course competencies, attendance policy, and examination system.
+I further understand my responsibilities and rights, as explained by the instructor and listed in the syllabus, and agree to all course requirements as stated in the course syllabus.

 Student's Name (print)

 Student's Signature

 Date